crypdick/awesome-neural-art/README.md

 ## Colorization

-See also: [this subreddit](https://www.reddit.com/r/Colorization) where people do this manually.
+See also: [Awesome Image Colorization](https://github.com/MarkMoHR/Awesome-Image-Colorization) and the [colorization subreddit](https://www.reddit.com/r/Colorization) where people do this manually.

 - [Interactive Deep Colorization](https://github.com/junyanz/interactive-deep-colorization)